atishraoon/pass-manager-pickel-py/README.md

 ## Upcoming Updates / info
-- This cli tool is now available in `GUI`
+- IN gui application addition of encryption and decryption.
-- portable version of this program.
+- IN portable version application addition of encryption and decryption.